What is Vascular Ehlers-Danlos syndrome?

 • The cooperation among these doctors should create emergency preparedness and assurance that ordinary care proceeds.
 It is important to find a doctor who is knowledgeable about VEDS.

 • Have ongoing monitoring.
-Get an annual physical examination, and discuss any signs or symptoms of concern.
+Individuals with VEDS should get an annual physical examination and discuss any signs or symptoms of concern.
 Many specialists recommend routine and serial monitoring of the entire vascular tree (from the head to the pelvis) to detect abnormalities of the blood vessels, even before any symptoms develop.
 However, the evidence for this approach is weak.
-If you have known artery problems (such as an aneurysm or arterial dissection), you should have imaging every six to 12 months.
+If a person has known artery problems (such as an aneurysm or arterial dissection), they should have imaging every six to 12 months.
 This imaging should be done by ultrasound, computerized tomography angiography (CTA), or magnetic resonance angiography (MRA) and will be used to see when treatment is needed.

-• Follow your doctors’ medication recommendations.
-If you have high blood pressure (hypertension), it is important to take blood pressure medication to keep your blood pressure low.
+• Follow doctors’ medication recommendations.
+If a person has high blood pressure (hypertension), it is important they take blood pressure medication to keep their blood pressure low.
 Even in the absence of high blood pressure, many experts recommend treatment with a beta blocker.
 Beta blockers may lessen the stress on blood vessel walls.
-Celiprolol is a beta blocker available in Europe and may decrease problems with your arteries and improve outcomes, although the evidence demonstrating effectiveness of celiprolol to improve outcomes is debated.
-There have not been any studies of other beta blockers in VEDS so we do not know whether other beta blockers (such as nebivolol, carvedilol, atenolol, or metoprolol) are effective.
+Celiprolol is a beta blocker available in Europe and may decrease problems with the arteries and improve outcomes, although the evidence demonstrating effectiveness of celiprolol to improve outcomes is debated.
+There have not been any studies of other beta blockers in VEDS, so we do not know whether other beta blockers (such as nebivolol, carvedilol, atenolol, or metoprolol) are effective.
 Treatment may also include pain medication for joints and muscles.

-• Have surgery when recommended by your doctor and surgeon.
-Surgical procedures are best done by a surgeon and anesthesiologist who know you have VEDS and is experience with operating on fragile tissues.
+• Have surgery when recommended by their doctor and surgeon.
+Surgical procedures are best done by a surgeon and anesthesiologist who know about VEDS and have experience with operating on fragile tissues.
 In some cases, surgery on blood vessels or damaged joints may be necessary before an emergency occurs.
 This is preferable to emergency surgery.
 Because blood vessels and other hollow organs are fragile and subject to rupture in people with VEDS, doctors recommend surgery only when there is a risk of life-threatening bleeding.

-• You may benefit from seeing a physical therapist to strengthen your muscles.
-A physical or occupational therapist with knowledge about VEDS can give you safe exercises.
+• Individuals with VEDS may benefit from seeing a physical therapist to strengthen their muscles.
+A physical or occupational therapist with knowledge about VEDS can offer safe exercises.

-• When you are diagnosed with VEDS, your doctor may recommend imaging of the blood vessels from head to pelvis and sometimes the upper legs.
+• When someone is diagnosed with VEDS, their doctor may recommend imaging of the blood vessels from head to pelvis and sometimes the upper legs.
 This will be done with a CT angiogram or an MR angiogram.
-You will also have an echocardiogram to evaluate the heart and valves.
-If these tests are normal, you will need to go back for regular appointments, including:
+They will also have an echocardiogram to evaluate the heart and valves.
+If these tests are normal, they will need to go back for regular appointments, including:

 • History and physical exam – every year

 • Repeat imaging – every two years.
-This may be done more often if problems with your blood vessels are seen.
+This may be done more often if problems with the blood vessels are seen.

 • In general, routine invasive screening tests, such as a colonoscopy, are not performed in VEDS unless the benefits outweigh the risks.
 Arteriography (an invasive test requiring inserting a catheter into a blood vessel) carries a higher risk of trauma, bleeding, and rupture of the artery in VEDS.
-Talk to your doctor about whether you should get a colonoscopy or arteriography.
+Individuals with VEDS should talk to their doctor about whether they should get a colonoscopy or arteriography.
 These can be more dangerous in people with VEDS.

 People with VEDS should avoid circumstances that can cause medical problems, such as contact sports, heavy lifting, intense weight training, and activities that may include sudden impact or jarring of the body.